OpenSpartan/openspartan-workshop/CURRENTRELEASE.md

 - Inside match metadata, medals and ranked counterfactuals correctly flow when screen is resized.
 - The app now correctly reacts at startup to an error with authentication token acquisition.
 A message is shown if that is not possible.
 - General performance optimizations and maintainability cleanup.
+- Fixed an issue where duplicate ranked playlist may render in the **Ranked Progression** view.
+- Fixed an issue where duplicate items may render in the **Exchange** view.

 Refer to [**getting started guide**](https://openspartan.com/docs/workshop/guides/get-started/) to start using OpenSpartan Workshop.